Intel Gaudi Secure Firmware Flow

 The output of hl-fw-loader

-contains the secure boot update status:
+contains the secure FW update status:

 Security: Enabled [Permanent: True]